github/training-kit/downloads/github-git-concepts.md

 A parallel version of repository.
 It is contained within the repository, but does not affect the primary or master branch allowing you to work freely without disrupting the "live" version.

 ### Remote
-The connection of a local repository with one on GitHub.com.
+The connection of a local repository with one on GitHub.
 It permits revision history to be synchronized by publishing local commits and downloading any new changes from GitHub.

 ## Configuring
 The first thing to setup when using Git is two important fields about the user.
 This allows appropriate credit and traceability for project contributions.